michaelbragagnolo/MasterThesis/README.md

 Repository that is intended to keep track of my thesis work and that contains all the reference material and the scripts developed to this end.

 ### Outline
+Introduction
-1. Introduction
+1. Background and Motivation
-   - Machine Learning: the good and bad
+   - Limits and Potentials of Machine Learning
-   - Continual Learning
+   - Adaptive AI with Continual Learning
-   - Thesis outline and methods
+   - Thesis Outline and Methods
-2. Background and Motivation
+2. Artificial Intelligence and Embedded Machine Learning
    - An introduction to Artificial Intelligence
-   - Artificial Intelligence on embedded systems
-   - Machine Learning
+   - Workflow of a Machine Learning project
    - Tiny Machine Learning
    - Motivation
 3. Continual Learning